 Violent events are often covered by news outlets in great detail and spread immediately through mass media and social media.
 Experts believe that this media coverage can inspire others to copy these actions or commit similar crimes.
 This is often called the media contagion effect, and it happens with suicide, terrorist attacks, and mass shootings.
 Other experts report that a better explanation is the tendency for people to imitate behaviors that get a lot of attention.

 Shooters get enormous attention: their name, photo, motivations, and story are often shared for days following the event.
 The American Psychological Association points out that this “fame” is something that most mass shooters desire.
-This sometime inspires a copycat shooting, where the potential shooter typically tries to kill more people than their predecessor.
+This sometimes inspires a copycat shooting, where the potential shooter typically tries to kill more people than their predecessor.
 Fortunately, the media coverage seems to have improved in recent years.
 For example, in 2022, many media outlets’ coverage focused on the victims rather than on the shooters.

 School shootings are usually defined differently: a firearm is discharged, a person other than the suspect has a bullet wound, the shooting takes place during school hours or a school-sponsored event, and it occurs on school property (which can include school buses).
 The number of people who are shot or killed is not part of that definition.
 From 2000 to 2015, there has been one school shooting every 31.6 days.
-In 2018, however, there has been an average of one school shooting (accidental or intentional) every week.
+In 2022, however, there has been an average of one school shooting (accidental or intentional) every week.
 Each of these incidents spread through mass media and social media, which focus on the shooter and the shooter’s motivations.
 However, as is the case for mass shootings, in 2022 major media are doing a better job of focusing on the victim’s photos and stories, rather than the shooter.